fernom/ambient/kyyrma.md

 6\.
 Adjust the hits on the slowed track so that they fit into the length of the base ambient

-[This is what your final project in Audacity should look like.](http://www.student.oulu.fi/~mkyyro/final_project.jpg) At this point your project is almost done, go ahead and save it in a safe place.
+[This is what your final project in Audacity should look like.](http://www.student.oulu.fi/~mkyyro/final_project.jpg) [BROKEN LINK] At this point your project is almost done, go ahead and save it in a safe place.

 **X. Mixing, Looping and Exporting**